Grilled Whole Red Snapper (Oven Grilled)

 Where To Buy Whole Red Snapper

-Here in the United States, I get whole red snapper fish from Asian stores.
+Here in the United States, I get whole red snapper fish from Asian stores, even though red snapper is native to the gulf of Mexico and the Caribbean sea.
 Most Asian stores have seafood sections where you can buy whole fish.

 If you search for “Asian store near me” or “seafood market near me” you’ll likely find stores selling whole fish near you.

-Top Tip: Have the fishmonger scale and gut the fish for you to make things easier at home.
+Top Tip: Have the fish monger scale and gut the fish for you to make things easier at home.
+This is especially helpful if it is your first time working with a whole fish!

 Also, check out this Lemon Butter Salmon and Pan Seared Tilapia.